Sahil9079100/SRXit/README.md

 ## Notes

 - Make sure you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-- Configure any required environment variables as described in the project documentation.
+- Configure any required environment variables as described above before starting the servers.